-The hip is defined as the region on each side of the pelvis.
-The pelvis bone is made up of 3 sections, including the following:
+The hip is the area on each side of the pelvis.
+The pelvis bone is made up of 3 sections:

 Ilium.
 The broad, flaring portion of the pelvis.

 Pubis.
-The lower, posterior part of the pelvis.
+The lower, rear part of the pelvis.

 Ischium.
 One of the bones that helps form the hip.